-In other words, plagiarism can severely damage your reputation.
-Additionally, plagiarizing may lead to the loss of research funding and possibly your position.
+In academia and other research-based professions, plagiarism has serious personal and professional consequences.
+An accusation of plagiarism can severely damage your reputation; it could result in the loss of research funding and even your position.

-Plagiarism can ruin the reputation of researchers.
-In one example, Chinese researchers attempted to publish a plagiarized article to the Journal of Korean Medical Science (JKMS).
-When they were caught, the researchers were banned from submitting to the journal for five years (Hong, 2017).
+Plagiarizing has both short- and long-term consequences for your research career.
+In one example, Chinese researchers attempted to publish a plagiarized article in the Journal of Korean Medical Science.
+When they were caught, the researchers were banned from submitting to the journal for five years.

 If you’re an academic or researcher who has committed plagiarism, you will have trouble finding another position.
 Additionally, you will have difficulties finding journals that will publish your work or investors who are willing to fund your research.